 Dr. Burrus currently directs a large media campaign project for the Family and Youth Services Bureau (FYSB), part of the Department of Health and Human Services, Administration for Children and Families and the Office of the Assistant Secretary of Health.
 This project includes development of interventions, resources, and social media initiatives with the goal of designing and developing a multi-faceted communication campaign and resources to help adolescents avoid risky behaviors.

 She is also project director for FYSB’s Adolescent Pregnancy Prevention Training and Technical Assistance project.
 Under this project, Dr. Burrus helps translate research and best evidence-based practices into implementable information and strategies to increase FYSB-funded grantees’ effectiveness at preventing adolescent pregnancy and related risks.
-Dr. Burrus also works on Active Schools: Let’s Move Kansas!, which includes an evaluation of a school-based program designed to increase movement within the classroom and other non-traditional school venues.
+Dr. Burrus also worked on Active Schools: Let’s Move Kansas!, which included an evaluation of a school-based program designed to increase movement within the classroom and other non-traditional school venues.

 In addition to her work at RTI, Dr. Burrus is an adjunct professor in the Department of Psychology at North Carolina State University.